abmarnie/godot-architecture-organization-advice/README.md

 Comments and suggestions are welcome, [start a discussion](https://github.com/abmarnie/godot-architecture-organization-advice/discussions/new/choose) or [raise an issue](https://github.com/abmarnie/godot-architecture-organization-advice/issues/new).

 - In a 2 day game jam, you should probably ignore architecture entirely.
-The importance of architecture scales with the size and complexity of your project.
+If your codebase is going to end up under 10k lines-of-code, your project is to expected to only take 6 months, and/or you are working solo, the benefits here are probably marginal at best.
+The importance of architecture scales with the size (project size, team size) and complexity of your project.
 - In some projects, a more "data oriented" approach where folders are seperated by data type (file extension) might make more sense.
 One advantage of this approach is that you don't have to spend any time thinking about where to add new files.
 - Whether or not to place source code files further away from scenes is mostly subjective.
 I use VSCode heavily and personally find that having all my source code in one place makes things easier for me.